Windows 11: System security

+Artificial intelligence

+In subsequent updates, Microsoft added several features based on artificial intelligence (AI), like live captions, background noise removal in videoconferencing, webcam auto-framing that follows the user's movements, and AI-powered Bing Chat in the taskbar's search field.
+Following the integration of GPT-4 in Microsoft's other products, the company announced that by summer 2023, the newly released Microsoft Copilot would add GPT-4 integration to the Windows taskbar.

+On May 20, 2024, Microsoft officially announced Recall, a feature that uses a hardware AI accelerator to locally store snapshots of the user's activity (including content transcribed using live captions), and which allows users to search through them.
+This feature is exclusive to devices certified under the "Copilot+ PC" branding.
+Following concerns over the security implications of Recall, Microsoft announced in June 2024 that it would delay the release of the feature to allow for testing and feedback via the Windows Insider program.
+In July 2025, Microsoft released Copilot Vision, a tool which scans a user's screen and uses Copilot to analyze the contents.

+Editions

 Windows 11 is available in two main editions; the Home edition, which is intended for consumer users, and the Pro edition, which contains additional networking and security features (such as BitLocker), as well as the ability to join a domain.
 Windows 11 Home may be restricted by default to verified software obtained from Microsoft Store ("S Mode").
-Windows 11 Home requires an internet connection and a Microsoft account in order to complete first-time setup.
-In February 2022, it was announced that this restriction will also apply to Windows 11 Pro in the future.
+Windows 11 Home requires an Internet connection and a Microsoft account in order to complete first-time setup.
+This restriction is also applied to Windows 11 Pro since version 22H2 as it was announced in February 2022, although a Microsoft account is not required if it is not for personal use.

 Windows 11 SE was announced on November 9, 2021, as an edition exclusively for low-end devices sold in the education market; it is intended as a successor to Windows 10 S, and also competes primarily with ChromeOS.
-It is designed to be managed via Microsoft Intune, and has changed based on feedback from educators to simplify the user interface and reduce "distractions", such as Snap Layouts not containing layouts for more than two applications at once, all applications opening maximized by default, and Widgets being removed.
+It is designed to be managed via Microsoft Intune.
+Based on feedback from educators, Windows 11 SE has multiple UI differences and limitations, including Snap Layouts not containing layouts for more than two applications at once, all applications opening maximized by default, and Widgets being removed.
 It is bundled with applications such as Microsoft Office for Microsoft 365, Minecraft Education Edition, and Flipgrid, while OneDrive is used to save files by default.
 Windows 11 SE does not include Microsoft Store; third-party software is provisioned or installed by administrators.
 To target organizations migrating from Google Chrome, Microsoft Edge is configured by default to enable the installation of extensions from the Chrome Web Store.
+In July 2025, Microsoft announced that it will drop support for Windows 11 SE in October 2026 after the 2024 Update.